Parallel Spawning Strategies for Dynamic-Aware MPI Applications: Related Work

-Another approach is DPP~\cite{Dominik22}, which explores the new concept of MPI Sessions, extending it to implement on-the-fly dynamic mechanisms.
-Since the sessions model operates outside the traditional MPI environment, the MCW communicator does not exist and some functions, such as \texttt{MPI\_Comm\_spawn}, cannot be used.
-However, alternative non-standard MPI functions are provided to allow communication between ranks.
-To spawn processes, it uses a custom dynamic RMS, which determines whether a job should get or return resources.
-When a job gets additional resources, it informs a PMIx Reference Runtime Environment (PRRTE) daemon, which then spawns of new processes.
-Once the processes are ready, the job is informed of the new resources and how to connect with them, which is managed by DPP.
-During shrink, processes do not have the limitations of the traditional environment and can be terminated normally.
+Another approach is \gls{dpp}~\cite{Dominik22}, which explores the new concept of \gls{mpi} Sessions, extending it to implement on-the-fly dynamic mechanisms.
+Since the sessions model operates outside the traditional \gls{mpi} environment, the \gls{mcw} communicator does not exist and some functions, such as \texttt{MPI\_Comm\_spawn}, cannot be used.
+However, alternative non-standard \gls{mpi} functions are provided to allow communication between ranks. \gls{dpp} uses a custom dynamic \gls{rms}, which determines whether a job should get or return resources.
+When a job gets additional resources, it notifies a \gls{prrte} daemon, which then spawns the new processes.
+Once the processes are ready, the job is notified of the new resources and how to connect with them, which is managed by \gls{dpp}.
+During shrink, processes do not have the limitations of the traditional environment and can be terminated arbitrarily.

-Lastly, an alternative solution is Dynamic Management of Resources library (DMRlib)~\cite{sergiothesis}, which consists of two components: a parallel distributed runtime based on MPI and an extension of SLURM to enable the execution of malleable jobs.
-Initially, the library only allowed the simplest approach, the Baseline method, which always spawns the new number of processes $y$ and terminates the previous $x$ processes.
-However, the library now supports other environments for process management, such as DPP~\cite{Dominik25} or MaM~\cite{ISERTE2025a}, providing a wider range of possibilities.
+Lastly, an alternative solution is \gls{dmrlib}~\cite{sergiothesis}, which consists of two components: a parallel distributed runtime based on \gls{mpi} and an extension of \gls{slurm} to enable the execution of malleable jobs.
+Initially, the library only allowed the simplest approach, the Baseline method.
+However, the library now supports other environments for process management, such as \gls{mam}~\cite{ISERTE2025a} or \gls{dpp}~\cite{Dominik25}, providing a wider range of possibilities.

-For further details on MPI spawn based malleability, see~\cite{State22}, while for a broader review of dynamic resource management~\cite{State24} is recommended.
+For further details on \gls{mpi} spawn based malleability, see~\cite{State22}, while a broader review of dynamic resource management can be found in~\cite{State24}.